TrainLoop/evals/docs/sdk/ts/reference.md

 ### `flush(): Promise<void>`
 Manually flushes buffered events to disk.
 Only works after `collect()` has been called.
+Note: Despite the async signature, this executes synchronously.

 ### `shutdown(): Promise<void>`
 Flushes all buffered events and closes the SDK.
 Always call this before exiting.
+Note: Despite the async signature, this executes synchronously.

 ### `HEADER_NAME`
 The HTTP header name used for tagging requests.